 Shipwrecks

-Georgian Bay was a notoriously dangerous body of water for shipping.
-Storms could build quickly, and the eastern shore's maze of islands and shoals was treacherous even in good weather.
-Hundreds of vessels were lost on the bay over the centuries, and many of their wrecks remain on the bottom.
+Georgian Bay was notoriously dangerous for shipping.
+Storms build quickly on the open water, and the eastern shore's maze of islands and shoals was treacherous even in good conditions.
+Hundreds of vessels were lost over the centuries: lumber schooners, passenger steamers, bulk freighters.

 Exploring Georgian Bay